mines-researchcomputing/rc-docs/README.md

-# CIARC-docs-sphinx
+#     mines-researchcomputing.github.io

-This repository stores the build process for the webpages at https://wpfiles.mines.edu/ciarc/docs.
+This repository stores the build process for the webpages at https://rc-docs.mines.edu (coming soon as of 6/26/2024).
 They are generated using the [Sphinx](https://www.sphinx-doc.org/en/master/) Python documentation generator, accomplained by the [Read The Docs](https://readthedocsorg.readthedocs.io/en/latest/theme.html) theme.

 ## Requirements